fluentassertions/fluentassertions/docs/documentation.md

 ```

 Notice that `Should().Be()` and `Should().NotBe()` are not available for floats and doubles.
-As explained in this article, floating point variables are inheritably inaccurate and should never be compared for equality.
+Floating point variables are inheritably inaccurate and should never be compared for equality.
 Instead, either use the Should().BeInRange() method or the following method specifically designed for floating point or `decimal` variables.

 ```csharp